kevinAlbs/specifications/source/client-side-encryption/client-side-encryption.rst

    To insert or query with an "Indexed" or "Range" encrypted payload, use a ``MongoClient`` configured with ``AutoEncryptionOpts``.
    ``AutoEncryptionOpts.bypassQueryAnalysis`` may be true. ``AutoEncryptionOpts.bypassAutoEncryption`` must be false.

+NOTE: The Range algorithm is experimental only.
+It is not intended for public use.

 contentionFactor
 ^^^^^^^^^^^^^^^^
 contentionFactor only applies when algorithm is "Indexed".